 We use certain non-GAAP financial measures to supplement our Unaudited Condensed Consolidated Financial Statements, which are presented in accordance with GAAP.
 These non-GAAP financial measures include Adjusted EBITDA and free cash flow.
 We use these non-GAAP financial measures for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
 By excluding certain items that may not be indicative of our recurring core operating results, we believe that Adjusted EBITDA and free cash flow provide meaningful supplemental information regarding our performance.
 Accordingly, we believe these non-GAAP financial measures are useful to investors and others because they allow for additional information with respect to financial measures used by management in its financial and operational decision-making and they may be used by our institutional investors and the analyst community to help them analyze the health of our business.
-However, there are a number of limitations related to the use of non-GAAP financial measures, and these non-GAAP measures should be considered in addition to, not as a substitute for or in isolation from, our financial results prepared in accordance with GAAP.
+However, there are a number of limitations related to the use of non-GAAP financial measures, and these non-GAAP financial measures should be considered in addition to, not as a substitute for or in isolation from, our financial results prepared in accordance with GAAP.
 Other companies, including companies in our industry, may calculate these non-GAAP financial measures differently or not at all, which reduces their usefulness as comparative measures.

-The Company also uses non-GAAP constant currency revenues and non-GAAP percentage change in constant currency revenues, which exclude the impact of fluctuations in foreign currency exchange rates, for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
-The effect of currency exchange rates on our business is an important factor in understanding period to period comparisons and we believe this information is useful to investors to facilitate comparisons and better identify trends in our business.
+The effect of currency exchange rates on our business is an important factor in understanding period to period comparisons.
+We use non-GAAP percentage change in constant currency revenues, which exclude the impact of fluctuations in foreign currency exchange rates, for financial and operational decision-making and as a means to evaluate period-to-period comparisons.
+We believe this information is useful to investors to facilitate comparisons and better identify trends in our business.
 The impact of changes in foreign currency may vary significantly from period to period, and such changes generally are outside of the control of our management.
 We calculate constant currency revenues by using current period foreign currency revenues and translating them to constant currency using prior year comparable period exchange rates.
 Constant currency revenue percentage change is calculated by determining the change in current period revenues over prior year comparable period revenues where current period foreign currency revenues are translated using prior year comparable period exchange rates.

 Adjusted EBITDA.
-Adjusted EBITDA is defined as net loss excluding interest income, income tax provision, depreciation and amortization, stock-based compensation expenses related to equity awards, IPO and public company costs, acquisition earn-out costs and gain on sale of capitalized software.
+Adjusted EBITDA is defined as net income (loss) excluding interest income, income taxes, depreciation and amortization, stock-based compensation expenses related to equity awards, IPO and public company costs, acquisition earn-out costs, and gain on sale of capitalized software.
 Adjusted EBITDA is used by management to evaluate the financial performance of our business and we present Adjusted EBITDA because we believe it is helpful in highlighting trends in our operating results and that it is frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
-The following table presents a reconciliation of our net loss, the most directly comparable financial measure presented in accordance with GAAP, to Adjusted EBITDA.
+The following table presents a reconciliation of our net income (loss), the most directly comparable financial measure presented in accordance with GAAP, to Adjusted EBITDA.